North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Take a moment and enjoy this rest stop.
 There is one picnic table and a few benches.
 The area is big enough to accommodate several hiking groups.

-A large chalkboard was located by the bathrooms when we did this rim to rim Grand Canyon hike.
+A large chalkboard was located by the bathrooms the day we were hiking the North Kaibab trail.
 It was fun to read people’s messages, spirited comments and high fives for a hike almost done!

-Hydrate.
-This might be the first time you’ve eaten since hiking.
+One Piece of Advice?
+Hydrate!
+This might be the first time you’ve eaten since starting your hike that day.
 While the downhill isn’t near as taxing as the uphill, eat now.
 We found our bodies were not fans of food as we headed uphill.
-Having those calories in early helps you tackle the north rim to south rim hike.
+Having those calories in early helps you tackle the Bright Angel trail headed up.

 Prepare your mind for the next few miles of more sun exposed downhill.